house3119/list_companion/README.md

 ## Design
 List Companion is built using Django on the back-end and Javascript on the front-end.
 The application is mobile-responsive as I planned it from the start to be used mostly with mobile devices.
 However, the app is very usable on desktops as well.
 List Companion functions primarily as a single-page app using Javascript to fetch and update the page contents.

+I decided on this particular project as this kind of listing application is something me and my friends/family have been talking about.
+We have been trying multiple similar apps but none of them has been fully satisfying, so making my own seemed like a good idea!

 ## Distinctiveness and Complexity
 _Is my project discting from the other projects in the course?_